• Skip to primary navigation

 Can I make these cookies with other fruits?

 Yes!
-Any fruit that you would make cobbler with would be great with these cookies.
-Apple, cherry, or berries would taste great.
+Any fruit you would use to make cobbler would be great with these cookies.
+Apple, cherry, or berry would taste great.

 Peach Cobbler Cookies